lingl-space/maskrcnn_keypoint_refined/README.md

 #### Note:
-- The experimental data of Mask RCNN comes from the paper [Mask R-CNN] (https://arxiv.org/abs/1703.06870).
+- The experimental data of Mask RCNN comes from the paper [*Mask R-CNN*](https://arxiv.org/abs/1703.06870).
-- The SimpleBaseline network is based on the [*code implementation*] (https://github.com/leoxiaobin/deep-high-resolution-net.pytorch) of the HRNet project.
+- The SimpleBaseline network is based on the [*code implementation*](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch) of the HRNet project.
 However, flip test is turned off.

 ## Environment